-XLAs measure the value of the Service Desk from the perspective of the business
+XLAs measure the value of the service desk from the perspective of the business

 Fixing the fundamental problems that end-users are creating tickets about leads to greater happiness amongst end-users about the service they receive or increases in end-user productivity.

-Less tickets, more efficient employees, better service experience.
+Fewer tickets, more efficient employees, better service experience.